Discover the hiking trails offered around Vallter 2000

 Summer in the mountains presents the perfect setting for hiking family.
 And in the case of Vallter 2000, the area could not be more suitable to carry out this activity, as it has routes and difficulty levels for everyone.

-The station Vallter 2000 is in the circle of glacial origin in Morens - Ull de Ter, a situation that allows you to enjoy so unique and exceptional landscapes in the Pyrenees as the Bay of Roses on the Costa Brava.
+Vallter 2000 is in the circle of glacial origin in Morens - Ull de Ter, a situation that allows you to enjoy so unique and exceptional landscapes in the Pyrenees as the Bay of Roses on the Costa Brava.

-We suggest you wear suitable footwear and clothing for mountain activities and note that we are in the mountains.
+We suggest you to wear suitable footwear and clothing for mountain activities and note that we are in the mountains.
 Weather changes can occur in a very short time, should first consult the weather.
 It is everyone's responsibility to know the contingencies that may arise during our tour.

 Elevation gain: 335m Difficulty: Easy